leonaves/wp-listings/README.md

 - `search-listing.php`
 - `taxonomy-listing.php`

-If you put your own version of these in the root of your theme folder (you should use ours as a base, found in the plugin's `/includes/views/` folder), the plugin will use them instead when displaying the relevant plugins
+If you put your own version of these in the root of your theme folder (you should use ours as a base, found in the plugin's `/includes/views/` folder), the plugin will use them instead when displaying the relevant pages.

 ### My theme already has a custom template.
 How do I use the one provided with the plugin? ###